AeroPython/awesome-scientific-computing/README.md

 ## Computational Fluid Dynamics

+- [OpenFOAM](http://www.openfoam.com) - C++ toolbox for the development of customized numerical solvers, and pre-/post-processing utilities for the solution of continuum mechanics problems. ![Open-Source Software][OSS Icon]

 ### Blog Posts

 - [Fluid Simulation for Video Games](https://software.intel.com/en-us/articles/fluid-simulation-for-video-games-part-1) - 20 part tutorial to use fluid motion game to create immersive and fun virtual worlds.

+### Learning

+- [CFDPython](https://github.com/barbagroup/CFDPython) - A sequence of IPython notebooks featuring the "12 Steps to Navier-Stokes".

 ### Communities